Food Hygiene Awareness

 Who counts as a food handler?

 Anyone whose role involves contact with food in any form.
 That includes care workers who assist with meals or prepare drinks, café staff who handle food or make hot drinks, school staff involved in meal service, and domestic staff working in food preparation areas.
-The legal obligations apply to the food business operator and extend to every member of staff in a food handling role, not only those working in a professional kitchen.
+The legal obligations under Regulation (EC) No 852/2004 apply to the food business operator and extend to every member of staff in a food handling role, not only those working in a professional kitchen.
+Most organisations have more food handlers than they initially realise.

 What is Natasha’s Law, and how does it affect my organisation?